zytedata/zyte-common-items/docs/usage/pages.rst

 Some of these base classes include a ``Processors`` subclass that enables :ref:`default processors <web-poet:field-processors>` for some fields.

+All ``aggregateRating`` fields have the following processor enabled:

+.. autofunction:: zyte_common_items.processors.rating_processor

 All ``brand`` fields have the following processor enabled:

 .. autofunction:: zyte_common_items.processors.brand_processor